 A wine tasting is perfect for a laid-back afternoon or a rainy day when you can’t enjoy the outdoors.

 Along Route 259 you’ll find a few other wineries and breweries to occupy your time like Beavers Bend Brewery and Vojai’s Winery.

 Another great stop is the Gardner Mansion and Museum, home to pioneer and Choctaw Native American artifacts.

 From Lindsey of Have Clothes, Will Travel

-If camping is not your style, don’t worry – there are plenty of great Door County, Wisconsin Airbnbs and also cute bed & breakfast stays in the area too.
+If camping is not your style, don’t worry – there are plenty of great Door County, Wisconsin Airbnbs, and also cute bed and breakfast stays in the area too.

 Be sure to also check out a fish boil for dinner while here.
 It’s unique to the area, and they’re not only delicious, but it’s a fun process to watch!

 Grand Marais, Minnesota, is a quaint American small town located along the shoreline of Lake Superior, the world’s largest freshwater lake.

 As one of the coolest small towns in the USA, Grand Marais is home to epic “Up North” scenery, the state’s highest waterfall, and an endless list of year-round outdoor activities.